feross/TheAnnoyingSite.com/README.md

-# [The Annoying Site](https://theannoyingsite.com) a.k.a.
-"The Power of the Web Platform"
+# [The Annoying Site](https://theannoyingsite.com) – The Power of the Web Platform

 ### DEMO: [theannoyingsite.com](https://theannoyingsite.com)

 **Warning:** Site is annoying.
-Consider opening in incognito window.
+Consider opening in an alternate browser.

 ## Where is the talk video?